fahadsheikh003/Flex-Fixer/README.md

 This is a Chrome extension that allows you to view your Grand Total Marks in flex student portal easily.
 Contributions and recommendations are welcome.

+## Status
+* This extension has stopped working bacause the issue has been patched

 ## Installation Procedure
 Follow this installation procedure to get started with the extension.
 The installation is dependency free and only requires Chrome.